samridhi04-code/blob/README.md

 #### More coming soon!
 See examples...

-If everyone leaves the house, all lights off, garage checks and closes itself if needed, same for the front door lock, blinds close, and alarm arms.
+If everyone leaves the house, all lights off, garage checks and closes itself if needed, same for the front door lock, blinds close and alarm arms.

-When front door motion is triggered turn on the porch light and front door light.
+When the front door motion is triggered, turn on the porch light and the front door light.

 When a pet or person is detected outside the front-door camera we get a Notification alert to my phone